AryaBhardia1124/whatsapp_message/README.md

 ```

 2. When prompted:
+   - Specify if sending a message to an individual or group
+   - If sending to a an individual
-   - Enter the recipient's phone number with country code (e.g., for US number: 1234567890)
+       - Enter the recipient's phone number with country code
+       - Enter the message you want to send
+   - If sending to a group
+       - Enter the rgroup id
        - Enter the message you want to send

 The script will:
 1. Open WhatsApp Web in your default browser